Health Insurance for Young Adults

 Busy with classes and completing your education, working hard at your first real job or busy beginning a family, you may not even be aware that your insurance coverage continues under your parents’ plan.
 That’s because the law allowed you to remain on parental policies even if you’re married, living completely on your own, attending college, paying all your own bills or even working at a job that provides health insurance that you’ve chosen not to yet participate in.

 Maintaining Health Insurance Coverage

-Unfortunately, youth isn’t a guarantee from injury or illness.
+Unfortunately, youth isn’t a guarantee of immunity from injury or illness.
 You may be less likely to develop certain diseases, but your age can put you at higher risk of some kinds of accidental injuries.
 As your parents know, medical expenses can be expensive without medical insurance coverage.
 At your age, and as you’re just beginning to establish your own home, life and career, it’s often easy to justify skipping medical insurance because of the expense or procrastinate calling a company for rates and information.
 But course of action could derail your plans.
 Here are just a few reasons you should make sure you maintain coverage.